Vitols999/QMS-WIKI/AxMaintainIndex.md

     * can upload (push) edited manual pages to the Github server.

-* _Not recommended but possible:_ If a local copy of the manual can't be made available, then make your changes on-line in the Github Wiki.
+* _Not recommended but possible:_ If a local copy of the manual can't be made available, then make your changes online in the Github Wiki.
 Other users editing the manual will see your changes and carry out the maintenance steps described on this page.

 * No index entries are inserted for the following manual pages: